Joshua Wong: Imprisonment beginning in 2020

 On 24 September 2020, Wong was arrested when he reported to a police station regarding another case against him.
 He was charged with "unlawful assembly", which was related to his participation in the 2019 protest against a government ban on face masks, where he was said to have violated the anti-mask law of Hong Kong.
 On 30 September, he was temporarily released by the court along with activist Koo Sze-yiu.
-The Principal Magistrate granted the two bail of HK$1,000 each, and imposed a travel ban on Wong at the prosecutors' request.
+The Principal Magistrate granted the two bail of HK$1,000 each.

 On 23 November 2020, Wong appeared with Ivan Lam Long-yin and Agnes Chow Ting in the West Kowloon District Court, where they had been expected to stand trial over their roles in the anti extradition bill protest on 21 June 2019.
 He was charged with organising an unauthorised assembly and of inciting others to take part in the event.
 The three pleaded guilty, and were put in custody until sentencing at a court hearing scheduled for 2 December 2020.
 Before appearing in court, Wong had said the trio were prepared to face immediate jail terms, and hoped their stance would draw global attention to a criminal justice system he claimed was being "manipulated by Beijing".
 Wong, together with Ivan Lam, was remanded to Lai Chi Kok Reception Centre.

 On 2 December 2020, Wong was found guilty of organising and inciting unlawful assembly, but not guilty of taking part in it.
 He was sentenced to 1 year and 1 month in prison.
 West Kowloon Magistrate Wong Sze-lai, stated: "The defendants called on protesters to besiege the headquarters and chanted slogans that undermine the police force".
 Amnesty International condemned the sentencing, saying that the Chinese authorities "send a warning to anyone who dares to openly criticise the government that they could be next".

 It was reported in January 2021 that Wong's family had moved to Australia.

 On 29 January 2021, Wong pleaded guilty to two additional charges related to his involvement in a rally on Hong Kong Island on 5 October 2019: taking part in an unauthorised assembly and wearing a facial covering during an unauthorised assembly.